RenatoFarruggio/ScreenTextReader/README.md

 The project is currently set up for German dialogue: Windows OCR `de-DE` and the Piper voice `de_DE-thorsten-medium`.
 English or other languages are not covered by the default setup, but switching to other languages is possible without much effort.

+The default Piper voice sounds very "AI-like" — do not expect world-class voice acting with this setup.
+On the positive side, Windows OCR and Piper TTS both run locally on CPU, so the stack should work on lower-end machines without a dedicated GPU.

 ## Setup

 This project uses `uv` for the Python environment and dependency management.